How to Integrate Cats

 Two cats cuddling together is such a sweet thing, and the kind of relationship many people hope will be the case when a new cat is introduced to a current cat.
 While actual hugging sessions are not all that common, slowly and carefully introducing cats leads to most cats learning to get along.

 Integrating cats can be a challenge.
-Cats are territorial, and do not take well to unknown cats suddenly appearing in their territory.
-The inclination of most cats is to attack a stranger cat to try to make it go away, or to run away from it in fear.
+Adult cats are territorial and do not usually take well to unknown cats suddenly appearing in their territory.
+The inclination of many adult cats is to act aggressively, (with some outright attacking a stranger cat), to try to make it go away, or to run away from it in fear.
 Some cats are more aggressive than others.
+Other cats might be cautious but curious, seemingly open to accepting the other cat.

 See the steps for introducing cats below.